 As the longest continually working plantation in the country, Boone Hall Plantation in Mount Pleasant, South Carolina is a lovely place to experience real southern history.
-Just outside of Charleston, experience all of these along with the real story: the slavery operation, the history of the plantation house, and the farm at the heart of the whole operation.
+Just outside of Charleston, experience all of this beauty along with the real story: enslaved working in the brickyard, the history of the plantation house, and the farm at the heart of the whole operation.

 Price The price is all inclusive without extra fees for seeing different parts of the plantation making it cheaper most other plantation tours in the area.
 The cost is $26 for adults, $12 adults, under 5 free.

 Best part The Gullah culture presentation presented by a Gullah woman was amazing.
-She was by far my favorite part of the plantation and brought history to life through family stories, telling of the culture, and even singing songs from her childhood.
+She brought history to life through family stories, telling of the culture, and even singing songs from her childhood.

 The building itself has an interesting history and has changed a lot since the first small, wooden, basic farmhouse.
 This current house wasn’t built until one hundred years ago when it was bought by its third owners who rebuilt the house as they thought a plantation house should look.